teki97/DM-TFD/README.md

 It is obvious that the model trained by data with SNR = 5 dB ignores the fourth component of the bat echolocation signal, of which energy is weak.
 The other two model succeed in obtaining the weak energy component.
 However, when we use the synthetic data with SNR level ranging from 5 to 45 dB, there are remaining CTs.
 Thus, we choose data with SNR = 10 dB to train our model.

 ### Discussion on the selection of kernel size in the skipping Conv block
 We adopt **K1 = 5** in the skipping Conv block where K1 represents the size of the convolutional kernel in the skipping Conv block.
-Empirically, the ideal range of the kernel size is from 1 to 7.
+Empirically, the ideal range of the kernel size ranges from 1 to 7.
 There are the experimental results about K1 = 3, 5, 7 in the following:

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/k1.png" width = "500" height = "175" align=center />

-The TFD result of K1 = 3 has some residual interfernces around interaction point, and it seems that it looks sharper than the results of larger kernel size, e.g., K1 = 7.
-Though there
+On the one hand, there are residual interferences in the TFD results when K1 = 3 and K1 = 7, and the results of K1 = 5 achieve the cross-term free TFD.
+On the other hand, it seems that the large kernel size contributs to smooth result, e.g., though the result of K1 = 7 remain some CTs, the ATs and CTs look more smooth than K1 = 3.

 ### Discussion on the selection of kernel size in the BAM
+We adopt **K2 = 3** in the BAM where K2 represents the size of the convolutional kernel in the BAM.
+Taking the computation complexity into consideration, the ideal range of the kernel size ranges from 1 to 5.
+There are the experimental results about K2 = 1, 3, 5 in the following:

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/k2.png" width = "500" height = "175" align=center />

 ### Discussion on the selection of the number of reduction ratios in the BAM